 Make a Poster/Leaflet - The best way to start is by designing a poster or leaflet that highlights your manifesto points, who you are and how people can vote for you.
 A good way to do this is through www.canva.com which has a host of ideas and free templates available to you.
 Be sure to check the rules and regulations,further down on this webpage, around printed materials and campaign spending.

 Go Speak to Students - It may seem obvious, but just going up and speaking to people is a great way to get your name out there.
 Try not to interrupt people, but head over to introduce yourself to someone on their lunch break and ask if they'd be interested in hearing about your manifesto.
 Don't forget to give them one of your leaflets!
+If you'd like to have some data on current student issues, you can read through our Members' Manifesto here.

 Make Use of YOUR Social Media - A great way of campaigning is to use your social media to let people know you're running and what you stand for.
 Don't create a new account as people who don't follow it won't see your amazing ideas.
 Use your own social media channels and tell people about your campaign.
 You can create great graphics using www.canva.com.